abcnews/jquery-accessibleSpinner/README.md

 		// Whether or not to do the announcement (i.e. whether or not to use the aria-live region).
 	};

-** Note about doAnnouncement:** When content is being loaded immediately and in multiple places, it could be confusing to announce it.
+**Note about doAnnouncement:** When content is being loaded immediately and/or in multiple places, it would probably be confusing to announce it.
 It's generally better to do announcements when content is loaded in response to a user action.

 ### Methods